If you buy something through my links, I may earn a commission (at no extra cost to you).

-From a health standpoint, I feel prepared to handle it even if I’m infected, but from a travel standpoint I expect a lot of hoops to jump through.
-As I consider spring trips, I wonder if countries will allow me entry (or worse, that I’ll be quarantined there or upon re-entry to the USA).
+Even once the current health crisis subsides, I expect having to jump through a lot of hoops for travel.
+As I consider future trips, I wonder if countries will allow me entry (or worse, that I’ll be quarantined there or upon re-entry to the USA).

-And, at least for the foreseeable future, I don’t expect any travel restrictions associated with the novel coronavirus while traveling within the USA, especially if any of these are driving distance from you.
+And, once businesses open up again, I don’t expect any travel restrictions associated with the novel coronavirus while traveling within the USA (although that’s subject to change).

 Arizona makes the list first, not because it’s necessarily the absolute best, although it’s indeed great (it has to be, to make this list).
 It’s top of my my mind since I just got back from four days in Tempe, an overlooked city outside Phoenix — in fact, it took me watching my husband go there 12 or 15 times before I went there myself.
 Total facepalm moment.

 Realistically, it’s not just Tempe that’s great to visit.
 The entire state of Arizona is incredible and I’ve heard too many people assume it’s home to the Grand Canyon and nothing more.